The Grange Primary SchoolInvestors in Pupils

 It encourages children to take responsibility through target setting.

-At the beginning of each school year every class agrees on a class mission statement which is based upon the 5 areas.
+At the beginning of each school year every class agrees on a class charter which is displayed in the classroom and signed by all pupils and staff in the class.

 Children are asked to reflect on their own areas for development.
 They write an individual SMART target which is displayed within the classroom.

 At The Grange Primary School it is important that we recognise we are one whole team and work together.
-The whole school target is displayed throughout school to remind the children what we are working towards.
+The whole school Rights are displayed in the hall and referred to throughout school to remind the children what we are working towards and our expectations as a school.

-In each classroom there is a purple induction folder.
+In each classroom there is a class folder.
 This folder contains information about the class that helps visitors get to know our daily routines and practices.

 The Grange Primary School